antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

   Control/Monad/Fail
     - IO instance

+  Data/Foldable
+    - Heavy use of Data.Coerce as type class instances

 * What stops these modules from being generated?

 - GHC/BaseInstances
   This is a manual part of Base.hs
   Bug in instance generation for partially applied type constructors (e.g. monoid instance for list).

+- Data/FoldableInst
+  This is the manual part of Data.Foldable
+  Instances for the option type.
+  One of the methods for this refers to the class.
+Currently resolve using helper function `anyWith`.

 - Data/Type/Equality
   functional dependencies